rsikha/Project-Management/README.md

 ## Plan
 Planning of the project involves finding a clear objective.
 That is answer the question 'Why' we are doing this.

+## Design
+Design of a project mainly focuses on what needs to be designed; the answer to 'how' is not necessarily defined in this phase.